Viktoras Petkus’ Apartment

 Next stop: Dominikonų 15, Vilnius

-He attempted to gain higher education upon his return, but the Soviet authorities kept posing obstacles.
-In 1957, he was arrested again for possession and dissemination of anti-Soviet and nationalistic literature.
+Upon his return, he tried to earn himself a higher education but the Soviet authorities kept putting obstacles in his way.
+In 1957, he was arrested once again for possession and dissemination of anti-Soviet and nationalistic literature.
 This meant 8 more years at faraway labor camps.

-When he came back to Lithuania in 1965, this building in front of you became his home and a safe shelter for the free-thinkers of Lithuania – poets, priests, liberal intelligentsia and creative youth groups all found their place here.
+When he finally came back to Lithuania in 1965, this building in front of you became his home and a safe shelter for the free-thinkers of Lithuania – poets, priests, liberal intelligentsia, and creative youth groups all found their place here.